egonz/action-at-a-distance/README.md

 I've re-written the client and server APIs to be identical.
 This allows for sharing code between the client and server.
 For instance create a client that allows results to be seen in the browser, and then later run the code on the server using Cron.

+4-29-13

+Bugfixes.
+The client API was not creating the JSON object wrapper for evaluate calls.
+I also added documentLocationHref to the "start" callback.

 ----

 ## TODO